datagovuk/dgu-vagrant-puppet/README.md

 ## Overview

 Here is an overview of the install process:

 1. Machine preparation - Vagrant VM or a fresh Ubuntu 12.04 machine
 2. CKAN source - download from Github
-3. Virtual machine creation using Vagrant.
-(A fresh machine running Ubuntu 12.04 (Precise) works just as well.)
 3. Puppet provision of the main software packages (Apache, Postgres, SOLR etc) and set-up linux users
 4. CKAN database setup
 5. Drupal install